nxing831/nxing831.github.io/content/math.md

 # academics, about, a bit

-i did my undergraduate degree in mathematics. i am kind of writing a thesis.
+i am finishing my undergraduate degree in mathematics. currently, i am beginning my thesis in error correcting codes.

 previously, i did research in a variety of buildings in other places.